The trails

 Start and finish in the city centre

 The course takes you up to Mosvatnet.
-Here you run about a round before you pass the mighty “Sverd i fjell” along Hafrsfjord.
-Then the trip starts down to the beautiful cycle path along the Gandsfjorden.
-In total, the trail has about 150 meters of climbing, many of which come at the start.
+This year we’re taking the straight way out.
+You’ll pass the mighty “Swords in the mountains” along Hafrsfjord.
+Then the trip starts down to the beautiful bike path along Gandsfjorden.
+In total, the course has about 160 meters of ascent, many of which come at the start.
 So don’t run stiff here.
-73% of the track is on asphalt, the rest on gravel.
-Half marathon is a distance many people like to take part in, and maybe we’ll see you at the starting line this year!?
-The race has many great pacers who can motivate you along the way.
-We hope to see YOU at the starting line!
+80% of the course is on asphalt, the rest on gravel.

 Course records: